thimler/FQ-study/README.md

 # FQ-study

 This is the code and configuration for FQ-study, which aims to investigate the potential side effects of fluoroquinolone antibiotics.
+The study is still on construction and the analysis is based on dummy data.

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/thimler/FQ-study)